 See dimensional drawing on page 17.
 Using a power cable with appropriate end terminals, connect the positive (+) battery terminal to the 5/16" dia. stud on the plastic solenoid cover on the winch.
 IMPORTANT: hold inner nut on stud with a wrench while tightening outer nut.
-Using a ground cable with appropriate end terminals, connect the negative(-) battery terminal to the motor isolated ground terminal.
-In applications where the chassis is non-grounded, a jumper wire (#440315) will be required between the winch and the motor isolated ground terminal.
+Using a ground cable with appropriate end terminals, connect the negative (-) battery terminal to motor isolated ground terminal.
+For distances up to 15 feet from battery to winch, use #2 Ga.
+In applications where the chassis is non-grounded, a jumper wire (#440315) will be required between the winch and the motor ground.
 This ground is required to insure a sufficient ground to operate the solenoid assembly (see diagram below).
 For distances up to 15 feet from battery to winch, use #2 Ga. wire for the above connections.
 For distances greater than 15 feet, use wire larger than #2 Ga.